LifeBand/LifeBand/README.md

 	An IMU: https://www.sparkfun.com/products/10121

 To run the Server:
-	Clone this repository
+..*Clone this repository
-	Go into FinalModules/ServerStandAlone/
+..*Go into FinalModules/ServerStandAlone/
-	run command: python runServer.py
+..*run command: python runServer.py

 To run the Phone:
-	Clone this repository
+..*Clone this repository
-	Go into FinalModules/LifeBand/
+..*Go into FinalModules/LifeBand/
-	Open this directory using Android Studio
+..*Open this directory using Android Studio
-	Run the project
+..*Run the project

 To run the Wearable:
-	Clone this repository
+..*Clone this repository
-	Go into FinalModules/wearable_pi
+..*Go into FinalModules/wearable_pi
-	run command: python wearable_pi.py
+..*run command: python wearable_pi.py